jefflunt/glint-box/README.md

 **glint-nes** now has the ability to copy **.nes** auto-magically from a USB stick.
 After you boot into the game selection screen, simply insert a USB stick into your Pi containing your **.nes** files (sorry, zipped versions of these are not supported - you must have the plain **.nes** file), and **glint-nes** will automically find and copy them onto your Raspberry Pi.
 The whole process takes from a few seconds to perhaps a minute or two, depending on the size and number of ROMs you have.

-You'll know when **glint-nes** is done copying the ROMs, because the games list reset itself, displaying your list of games.
-Once this is done you can safely remove the USB stick and continue on with your day. :D
+You'll know when **glint-nes** is done copying the ROMs, because the games list will reset itself, displaying your list of games.
+Once this is done you can safely remove the USB stick and continue on with your day! :D

 Please [report issues](https://groups.google.com/forum/?hl=en&fromgroups=#!forum/glint-help) that you run into. :)